 The following day, I had visitors in and out.
 Marvin came back to spend the evening and night with me while my Dad and step-Mom were visiting.
 He cracked a couple of jokes to my Dad about being his wife, to which I shot back, ‘Well, there will have to be a wedding before you get to use THAT title!’ and laughed.

 He handed me his laptop and opened a powerpoint presentation (What do you think he does for a living?
 I’ll give you 3 guesses!) and it was pictures of our daughters standing in front of the tree in the foyer of the hospital with pieces of paper with notes on them.
 They were smiling and laughing together as I flipped through the pictures.
 They told me that my girls love me and that Marvin does too.
 In the final picture, our girls asked me if I would marry him.

 Marvin stood in front of me and took his sweater off.
 Underneath he wore a white t-shirt with #Marry Me scrolled on the front in red and green paint.
 I stood up and hugged him before he even had a chance to get down on one knee.
 He placed my engagement ring on my finger.
 There we were standing in my hospital room, chemotherapy hung on my IV pole, swollen from all the medication being pumped into my body, on Christmas Day, still not even sure I would live to get married but we were engaged.

 What did we do next?
 Naturally, we chopped all my hair off!

 What should have been a depressing holiday season became the most heartfelt and memorable one of our lives.
 For me, the moral of the story is, life is not perfect, nor are people.
-The most enjoyment comes from life when you are able to see the beauty in the imperfections and appreciate the special moments and special people who share your journey with you.
+The most enjoyment comes from life when we are able to see the beauty in the imperfections and appreciate the special moments and special people who share the journey with us.